michalzeg/TrussOptimization/README.md

 <!--
 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Genetic algorithm implementation for structural elements.
-Algorith finds such sections of the truss girder so that the weight of the girder is the lower under applied loads.
+The algorithm finds such sections of the truss girder so that the weight of the girder is the lower under applied loads.

 ![image](https://github.com/michalzeg/TrussOptimization/assets/16364170/1d633c5a-193d-442a-9453-89d0154fb848)